The New Gate (novel series): Light novel

 Written by Shinogi Kazanami, the series began publication on the novel posting website Shōsetsuka ni Narō in 2013.
 It was later acquired by AlphaPolis, who began publishing the series in print with illustrations by Makai no Jūnin on December 27, 2013.
-Volumes 10 and 11 were illustrated by KeG and volumes 12+ have been illustrated by Akira Banpai.
+KeG illustrated volumes 10 and 11 and Akira Banpai has illustrated the series since volume 12.
 In August 2016, the series was removed from the Shōsetsuka ni Narō website and transferred to AlphaPolis' website.
 As of June 2024, twenty-three volumes have been published.

 In September 2025, Hanashi Media announced that they licensed the series for English digital publication.